-- To promote quality education through stimulating environment for dissemination of knowledge and technology. - To impart necessary technical, professional skills with moral and ethical values to enable students for achieving a successful career. - To develop centre of excellence in the field of microelectronics and its allied areas with continuing education program. - To foster research and development in collaboration with institutions / industires.
+• To promote quality education through stimulating environment for dissemination of knowledge technology. • To impart necessary technical, professional skills with moral and ethical values to enable students for

+• To develop centre of excellence in the field of microelectronics and its allied areas with continuing

+To foster research and development in collaboration with institutions / industires.